mlange-42/modo/README.md

 hugo serve -s docs/site/
 ```

-See chapter [Project setup](https://mlange-42.github.io/modo/guide/setup/) in the user guide for more details and other SSGs.
+See [Project setup](https://mlange-42.github.io/modo/guide/setup/) for details and other supported SSGs.

 ## Packages using Modo🧯